syxiaa/ball-k-means/README.md

 * C++: In 'main' function, modify the location of the dataset and the centroids, loaded by the 'load_data' function.

-* python: Unzip, then modify the location of the data and center point.
-In function 'ball_k_means', you can change the param 'isRing' ('0' represents the algorithm with ring area and others represents the algorithm with no ring area) to choose different version of the algorithm.
+* python: modify the location of the data and center point.
+In function 'ball_k_means', you can change the param 'isRing' ('0' represents the algorithm with ring area and others represent the algorithm with no ring area) to choose the different version of the algorithm.

 # Doesn't work?